Applied Corporate Brand Management MSc

 This Masters programme has obtained full accreditation from the Chartered Management Institute (CMI) to provide entry onto the CIM’s Chartered Postgraduate Diploma in Marketing.

 Chartered Management Institute (CMI): A number of Associate memberships to the CMI are open to graduates of Brunel Business School postgraduate programmes, offering discounted full membership rates upon application.
-Members of the CMI may use the following letters as appropriate: Associates can use 'ACMI', Members 'MCMI' and Fellows 'FCMI'.
+Members of the CMI may use the following letters as appropriate: 'ACMI', Members 'MCMI' and Fellows 'FCMI'.

 A particular feature of this course is the use of case studies to contextualise contemporary theory and practice and the importance attached to class presentations to demonstrate the ability to apply theory in practice.